Progress Report

 Kentaro YOSHIFUJI (OryLab Inc.)

-• (2) National and international awards, including the Golden Nica at Ars Electronica
+• (2) Avatar Robot Café DAWN ver.β received multiple domestic and international awards, including the Golden Nica (Grand Prize) at Ars Electronica

-• (3) Demonstration experiment of outdoor driving of a mobile cart-type CA with the participation of people with disabilities
+• (3) Outdoor field trials of a mobile cart-type CA with the participation of individuals with disabilities

-(1) Long-term demonstration experiment in the avatar robot café
+(1) Long-term PoC experiment in the avatar robot café

 (2) Ars Electronica Golden Nica prize